saxess-software/DataFactory-Knowledge-Center/DatabaseManagement/How_can_I_copy_a_Database.md

 There are different ways to copy a database, you must consider
-* do you have physical access to the database server or to a shared file on it
+* do you have physical access to the database server or to a shared folder on it
-* the SQL Server target version, if the target version is lower (e.g. from SQL 2014 to SQL 2012)
+* the SQL Server target version, if the target version is lower (e.g. from SQL 2014 to SQL 2012) a usual backup will not work
 * if you have Express Edition or Standard Edition of SQL Server